 - The purchase of a replacement property if the original property was taken by governmental action, such as eminent domain or inverse condemnation (Proposition 3).

-- The purchase of a new principal residence by a person who is severely disabled (Proposition 110-same as Propositions 60/90).
+- The purchase of a new principal residence by a person who is severely disabled (Proposition 110.
+THIS LAW IS MODIFIED BY PROPOSITION 19.

 Changes in ownership that are automatically excluded from reassessment include the following:

 - Transfers of real property between spouses, which include transfers in and out of a trust for the benefit of a spouse, the addition of a spouse on a deed, transfers upon the death of a spouse, and transfers pursuant to a divorce settlement or court order (section 63 of the Revenue and Taxation Code; Rule 462.220).

 - Transactions only to correct the name(s) of the person(s) holding title to real property or transfers of real property for the purpose of perfecting title to the property (for example, a name change upon marriage).